junsuzu/graalvm-en-handson-spring-petclinic/README.md

 # 2.6 Customization for workaround
 Some text

-# Exercise3: Run spring-petclinic sample as docker container
+# Exercise3: Run Spring PetClinic sample as docker container
 Some text
 # 3.1 Build light-weight docker container embedded with native image
 Some text
-# 3.2 Run spring-petclinic sample as docker container
+# 3.2 Run Spring PetClinic sample as docker container
 Some text